Children's Education Foundation - Vietnam

 CEO Australia, In-Country Manager - Australia

 That’s why I am working for CEF.
-And after helping Linda and her team for 13 years I have seen with my own eyes that when young women complete their education things change for them and their families in tangible ways.
+And after helping Linda and her team for many years I have seen with my own eyes that when young women complete their education things change for them and their families in tangible ways.

 Picture

-With our CEF staff -
+CEF staff -

 CEF is lucky to have sweet, compassionate, caring and intelligent staff.

-Kim Chi has been with CEF for close to six years and also came straight from university.
+Kim Chi has been with CEF for close to twelve years and also came straight from university.
 She is passionate about helping children from poor families have the opportunity of an education.
 She is very caring and has a creative mind that is very good at finding solutions for challenges we face.

-And Thuy Tran has been with us for four years.
+And Thuy Tran has been with us for nine years.
 She came with NGO experience and we are grateful for her knowledge and confidence that has come from it.
 She is wonderful with the children, caring, gentle and sweet.

 They all work well together and care greatly about the children and their families.